neror/ftutils/index.markdown

 Documentation, Examples, & Screecasts
 -------------------------------------

 The documentation is still under heavy development, and will be updated as pieces are finished.
 Keep an eye on the [gh-pages](http://github.com/neror/ftutils/tree/gh-pages "neror's ftutils at gh-pages - GitHub") branch of the github repository to see when it's updated.
 Some [basic examples](http://github.com/neror/ftutils/tree/master/Examples/ "Examples at master from neror's ftutils - GitHub") are already available, and the example code is also being updated regularly.
 Screencasts of the examples are also being created.
-Here is the first to wet whistle.
+Here is the first to wet your whistle.

 <object width="480" height="385"><param name="movie" value="http://www.youtube.com/v/UMYP-qEKs9Q&hl=en_US&fs=1&"></param><param name="allowFullScreen" value="true"></param><param name="allowscriptaccess" value="always"></param><embed src="http://www.youtube.com/v/UMYP-qEKs9Q&hl=en_US&fs=1&" type="application/x-shockwave-flash" allowscriptaccess="always" allowfullscreen="true" width="480" height="385"></embed></object>